 Frequently asked questions and answers

 GLS delivers parcels within Austria usually in less than 24 hours to their destination.
 Parcels reach twelve states of Central Europe in a standard delivery time of 24 to 48 hours, and almost all countries at a larger distance within 72 to 96 hours.
 GLS delivers Monday to Friday during normal business hours.
-Parcel tracking shows you the expected delivery date.
+The parcel tracking shows you the current shipment status of your parcel, of course in real time.

 With online parcel tracking function you can track your parcel at any time.
 Please note that GLS uses distribution centres, so the dispatch route may not always seem direct to you.
 To see where your parcel is right now, simply enter the parcel number or the Track ID.